We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 An excellent cut performs best on a round diamond.
 So to maximize the light performance, a combination of excellent cut and a round shape are your best choice.

-The circular cut of a round diamond isn’t as deep as other shapes, which results in the appearance of a larger diamond.
 Even though you could buy the same carat weight as a shape such as Asscher or princess, if you put them next to a round diamond, the naked eye may see the round one as bigger.

 3. Use Slim Prongs (and Less of Them)

 Prongs are the most popular setting to hold a diamond.
-There are settings that include four, six, or even eight prongs, which latch onto the sides of the diamond and hold it in place like a basket.
+There are settings that include three, four, six, or even eight prongs, which latch onto the sides of the diamond and hold it in place like a basket.

 While prongs are designed to showcase as much of the diamond as possible, especially compared to a bezel setting, you can maximize the appearance of your diamond by choosing slim and fewer prongs that won’t hide as much of its shine.